zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 one who does not possess eyes: "What should be seen becomes invisible, and what should be crossed becomes visible.
-"Not from gardens to gardens, from gardens to gardens, from villages to villages, from towns to towns, from cities to cities, from countries to countries, from places to places, he didn’t want to see long parades and occasional parades in various forms.
+"Not from gardens to gardens, from gardens to gardens, from villages to villages, from towns to towns, from cities to cities, from countries to countries, from places to places, he didn't want to see long parades and occasional parades in various forms.
 Engaged in.
 This is the eye down.